PetePriority/chatbird/README.md

 # Chatbird-Bot USB Kernel Driver
-The Chatbird-Bot driver is a Linux kernel driver for the Mitsubishi Chatbird.
+The Chatbird-Bot driver is a Linux kernel driver for the Mitsumi Chatbird.

 ![Chatbird](/res/chatbird.jpg)